harishpathak/RXProject/README.md

 # RXProject
-A simple cat facts application using RX with MVVM and coordinator
+A simple cat facts application using RXSwift with MVVM and coordinator.